elias-michaias/alpine-template/README.md

 A template for the web using Alpine.js.
 Based off of `create-alpine-app`, it includes conveniences like Tailwind and PostCSS.

-Beyond those, I've also included several libraries and Plugins with the goal of completing Alpine and building it into a more monolithic framework.
+Beyond those, I've also included several libraries and plugins with the goal of completing Alpine and building it into a more monolithic framework.

 The goal of this template is to fully actualize HTML as a cohesive language on its own,